sk-ruban/CS193p/Assignments/Assignment 5/Assignment 5.md

 # Assignment 5

+The code for this Assignment can be found [here](https://github.com/sk-ruban/CS193p/tree/master/Assignments/Assignment%205)

 ### Task 1: Remove the "Random Number of Cards"

 1. Change the `noOfPairs` Optional Type to `Int`